About TeamCity REST API

 In a number of places, you can specify a filter string which defines what entities to filter/affect in the request.
 This string representation is referred to as locator in the scope of the TeamCity REST API.

-The locators formats can be:
+The locator formats can be:

-single value: text without the following symbols:
+single value: alphanumeric text without the symbols like

 dimension allowing you to filter entities using multiple criteria: